Installation

 Download the PhotoMapAI source code as a .zip file from the latest stable Releases page.
 For development versions, use the "Download ZIP" link in the green "Code" button near the top of the GitHub PhotoMapAI home page.

-Choose a convenient location in your home directory and unzip the file to create a new folder named PhotoMapAI
+Choose a convenient location in your Downloads directory and unzip the file to create a new folder named PhotoMapAI-X.X.X, where X.X.X is the current release number

 2. Run the installer script

-shell script file.
-The script will check that Python and other requirements are installed, download the necessary library files, and create a launcher script named start_photomap
+Launch a command-line shell ("Terminal" on the Mac) and navigate to the PhotoMap-X.X.X folder.
+Launch the INSTALL/install_linux_mac.sh shell script file.
+The script will check that Python and other requirements are installed, download the necessary library files, and create a launcher script named start_photomap on your desktop.
+If you are uncomfortable with the command line, here are the commands you need:

 3. Start the server